zgreenberg02/TimerSystemProject/README.md

 The video above demonstrates the use of the timer with the start, stop, and reset timer functions (click on the photograph to watch the video). <br /> <br />

 [![Timer System running with key fob](http://img.youtube.com/vi/jaDrv7_3Kfk/0.jpg)](http://www.youtube.com/watch?v=jaDrv7_3Kfk) <br />
-This video displays the use of the key fob to control the Timer System (click on the photograph to watch the video).
+This video displays the use of the key fob to control the Timer System (click on the photograph to watch the video). <br /> <br />

 ### Design and Wiring Diagrams
 ![Button wiring](https://github.com/zgreenberg02/TimerSystemProject/blob/master/Images/button.png)